 Tell us a little about yourself,

 The difference to Australia would have to be the culture ie Religion.
-Lot of Muslims live here.
+A lot of Muslims live here.
 They have a lot of Chinese.
 So every month there seems to be some sort of Religious celebration going on.
-Very Colourful around the Chinese New Year celebration etc..I also love the food, always tasty and people will go to there local Hawker to eat.
+Very Colourful around the Chinese New Year celebration etc..I also love the food, always tasty and people will go to their local Hawker to eat.
 Very different to Australia, where we would eat out occasionally.
-Well I do anyway.
+Well, I do anyway.
 I normally cook at home.

 I don’t really get any frustrations here in Singapore.
 I easily adapt.
 I think if there is anything it would be most likely my favourite food.
 Like Ham cheese etc..
 Sometimes its either really expensive to purchase or I can’t purchase it at all.

 I really don’t have any tips.
-But I feel for those of us her likes socialising like I do.
+But I feel for those of us her likes socialising as I do.

-9. Do you have any tips for anyone in lock down or self isolation?
+Do you have any tips for anyone in lockdown or self-isolation?